Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 The Best Way to Get Rid of Garlic Mustard

 The most popular way to rid the landscape of garlic mustard is the use of herbicides such as Roundup.
 The problem with any herbicide is that it doesn’t distinguish between the good guys and the bad guys.
-It will kill all plants.
+It will kill all plants, not just weeds.
 As an organic gardener, I stay away from herbicides.

 Garlic mustard is edible, tasting like garlic, so another way to get rid of it is by eating it.
 Unless you are feeding a lot of people though, this is not an efficient way to get rid of it.